The Ultimate Shower Screen Buying Guide

 Commonly only featuring a single panel, shower panels are the best option for those seeking minimalistic design.
 They rely on brackets and/or channels to fix the glass into position and may come with return panel and bracing arm options.

+They are ideal for creating wet rooms and walk-in enclosures and can propel any bathroom into a luxurious retreat.
 Our Curve Glass Shower Panel is an excellent example.
 Available in 80cm, 90cm, and 100cm widths, they range in price from $440.00 – $480.00, making them an affordable shower screen solution.
-If you’re leaning towards a walk-in shower for your bathroom, check out our best shower panels for a little inspiration.

 Bath Screens